Input Service Distributor under GST

 What type of input tax credit can be distributed?

 An ISD can only distribute input tax credit on common invoices pertaining to input services.
-Input tax credit on input goods or capital goods cannot be distributed by an ISD.
+Therefore, an ISD can no longer distribute Input tax credit on input goods or capital goods.

 How to distribute input tax credit?